 A quality lithium-ion RV battery that is well-maintained can last as long as ten years.
 A lead-acid battery typically will last around five years before it needs replacement.

-While many lithium battery manufacturers love to tout their product can last up to 30 years, the reality is that figure was under precise conditions most likely only found in a controlled lab setting and not the real world of RV life.
+While many lithium battery manufacturers love to tout that their product can last up to 30 years, the reality is that figure was under precise conditions, most likely only found in a controlled lab setting and not the real world of RV life.

 The key is to properly charge and discharge a lithium battery to get the most charge cycles from the unit, which may be difficult if you store your RV for the winter or long term.
 Full-time RVers will have an easier time using an RV lithium battery to its full extent.